-Further information regarding application procedures, as well as applications, may be obtained from the Isothermal Community College Financial Aid Office.
-The Free Application for Federal Student Aid forms are also made available through high school guidance offices.
+The Free Application for Financial Aid may be obtained from the Isothermal Community College financial aid office, on the internet at www.fafsa.ed.gov or in high school guidance offices.
 All students and prospective students may apply for aid.
-Applications must be filed annually for an academic year (August thru July).
-It is recommended that the Student Aid Report be submitted by May 15 preceding fall enrollment at the college.
-For spring or summer term enrollment, Student Aid Reports should be submitted twenty-eight calendar days prior to the beginning of the term.
+Applications must be filed annually for an academic year (August through July).
+Students planning on attending the fall semester should complete their FAFSA between the months of January and May proceeding the start of the fall semester.
+Those starting school in the spring or the summer should complete a FAFSA at least six weeks prior to the beginning of the term.
+Only one FAFSA should be submitted each year.
 In order to be considered for the North Carolina Student Incentive Grant, the application must be submitted by March 15 preceding fall enrollment.
 Funding for many programs is limited.
 Late applicants may find that many funds are obligated.
-An enrolled student must reapply in order to receive aid during the second year of attendance.
+An enrolled student must reapply in order to receive aid during subsequent years of attendance.